gigya/cdc-starter-kit/docs/advanced.md

 The project uses vanilla javascript  for all their interactions, although it uses [handlebars](https://handlebars.org) as template engine to simplify the pages and make them more meaningful.
 There are three main files that manage all the website:

 1. **gigya-raas.js**: This file contains all typical gigya functions in a RaaS process.
 You will find here the triggers for the login, the registration, or the reset password process. __This is the file you want to copy in your project to have a set of default gigya functions__.

+1. **dynamic-apikey.js**: This file contains some specific logic to be able to switch between api keys in realtime. __This file is not needed for a regular gigya implementation__, although it's interesting to understand how to load dinamically Gigya api keys into a site.

 1. **ui.js**: This file contains all the logic related to the UI stuff, like re-painting the screen, dealing with popups, etc.